dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview_Data.md

 &nbsp;
 #### .describe()
 &emsp;
-The describe() method shows a summary of the numerical attributes.
+The ``.describe()`` method shows a summary of the numerical attributes.
 The count, mean, min, and max rows are self-explanatory.
 Note that the null values are ignored (so, for example, count of total_bedrooms is 20,433, not 20,640)

 ```python
 housing.describe()